Oxford University accused of ‘total moral failure’ over Mosley family donations

 St Peter’s College said the new accommodation would make a “transformative difference” to students’ lives “for generations to come”.

-LMH said the funding had allowed student from “very diverse and low-income backgrounds” to attend and that “the gift was therefore fully in line with, and helped to deliver on, LMH’s commitment to diversity, inclusion, and anti-racism”.
+Lady Margaret Hall said the funding had allowed students from “very diverse and low-income backgrounds” to attend and that “the gift was therefore fully in line with, and helped to deliver on, LMH’s commitment to diversity, inclusion, and anti-racism”.

 Additional reporting by PA